 Take the opportunity to visit the main shopping street of the old town known as Brandenburger Strasse and buy some souvenirs of your visit, there are very cool local stores!

-Given the proximity of Potsdam to Berlin (it is located only 25 kilometers southwest of the German capital) it is a good idea to reserve a day of your vacation to make a trip to this ancient city that was the residence of the Prussian kings and the German kaisers and thus get to know a little better the surroundings of Berlin.
+Given the proximity of Potsdam to Berlin (it is located just 25 kilometers southwest of the German capital) is a good idea to reserve a day of your vacation to make a trip to this ancient city that was the residence of the Prussian kings and German kaisers and get to know a little better the surroundings of Berlin.

-As an "Imperial City" it preserves a very well maintained and really beautiful historical center.
+As "Imperial City" that was preserved a very well maintained and really nice historic center.
 King Frederick II "the Great" had a weakness for this town, so he devoted much effort to beautify it and turn it into a place worthy of admiration by building many palaces and gardens.

-In fact, it is said that Potsdam represents the ideal fusion between nature, history and art and in my opinion there is something true in it because who has ever visited Potsdam knows that it is a jewel.
+In fact, it is said that Potsdam represents the ideal fusion of nature, history and art and in my opinion there is some truth in it because anyone who has ever visited Potsdam knows that it is a jewel.

-Another reason to take a trip to Potsdam from Berlin is to get to know more about Europe's recent history.
-This is the site of the Potsdam Conference where the victors of World War II divided up Germany and other areas of influence.
+Another reason to make an excursion to Potsdam from Berlin is to learn more about the recent history of Europe.
+This is where the Potsdam Conference was held where the victors of World War II divided Germany and other areas of influence.

 If you like the historical theme, and specifically this period, you can combine the visit to Berlin and Potsdam with the visit to the concentration camp Sachsenhausen, which is also located very close to the capital of Germany.
-I tell you more about it in the post Visit Sachsenhausen concentration camp:.
+I tell you more about it in the post Visiting the Sachsenhausen concentration camp.

 How much do tickets cost?

-I recommend you to have a look at the tickets to go on a tour to Potsdam from Berlin at Hellotickets: because there are several options and the prices are quite tight.
+I recommend you to have a look at the tickets to go on a tour to Potsdam from Berlin in Hellotickets because there are usually several options and the prices are quite tight.
 Here you can compare ticket availability, prices, schedules and guided tours.
 Currently there are no tours to Potsdam available but take a look at the rest of the activities you can do in Berlin.

 When is the best time to go to Potsdam?